opsschool/curriculum/careers.rst

 The Systems Administrator is the classic and probably most recognised Operations role.
-Key responsibilities usually include managing desktops, servers, operating systems, databases, middle ware and applications.
+Key responsibilities usually include managing desktops, servers, operating systems, databases, middleware and applications.

 Systems Administrators can range from "jack of all trades" with knowledge of multiple systems and platforms to specialists who focus on one system or platform, for example Microsoft Windows or Linux.

-Whilst perhaps more "general" that some of the other specialist roles, Systems Administrators tend to focus on managing individual hosts, usually desktops or servers, rather than looking more broadly at infrastructure like Operations generalists.
+Whilst perhaps more "general" than some of the other specialist roles, Systems Administrators tend to focus on managing individual hosts, usually desktops or servers, rather than looking more broadly at infrastructure like Operations generalists.